johnsogg/future-of-programming/README.md

 1. [Make a journal (a Google slides deck) in our shared drive](https://drive.google.com/drive/folders/1ffZHWLzqzBFL4z_9rktCp_hEKaNoXjpI?usp=drive_link).
    You'll need permission.
-See the section on 'our collective journals'.
+See the section in the syllabus on 'our collective journals'.
 2. If you're not already set up with a development environment, do that.
 If you need help, I've made a few [videos on getting set up with a Typescript stack](https://www.youtube.com/watch?v=f91OdNKQ1SE&list=PLAuBm-v5PQFd0yCKW7rJ4_CHFbBdBdie0).